Most organizations expect growth to create momentum.

 If scaling has made everything harder rather than easier, you are not alone, and you are not failing.

-You are experiencing the consequences of how your organisation is designed to scale.
+You are experiencing the consequences of how your organization is designed to scale.

 Scaling problems rarely show up as collapse.